Option-aware Temporally Abstracted Value for Offline Goal-Conditioned Reinforcement Learning: Experimental Details

 To evaluate the order consistency of value for high-level advantage, we collect five optimal trajectories for each environment: \texttt{AntMaze-\{large, giant\}} and \texttt{HumanoidMaze-\{large, giant\}}.
 Each optimal trajectory is generated using the expert policy that was originally used during the offline dataset collection in OGBench.

 The collected optimal trajectories for \texttt{AntMaze} and \texttt{HumanoidMaze} are shown in Figures \ref{fig:antmaze} and \ref{fig:humanoidmaze}, respectively.
 Order consistency, as reported in Table \ref{tab:diff_gamma}, is evaluated based on the five trajectories illustrated in these figures and averaged over $8$ random seeds.
+During value estimation, we apply a moving average with an appropriate temporal window size to smooth out short-term fluctuations and obtain stable value estimates.
 The optimal trajectories used for value visualizations in Figures \ref{fig:main-qualitative} and \ref{fig:varying_n} are as follows:

 \textbf{Trajectory selection for Figure~\ref{fig:main-qualitative}:} \begin{compactitem} \item Figure~\ref{fig:main-qualitative}(a): path 5 \item Figure~\ref{fig:main-qualitative}(b): path 5 \item Figure~\ref{fig:main-qualitative}(c): path 2 \item Figure~\ref{fig:main-qualitative}(d): path 5 \item Figure~\ref{fig:main-qualitative}(e): path 5 \item Figure~\ref{fig:main-qualitative}(f): path 1 \end{compactitem}